-- Soda production in Janikowo will cease by July 2025.
+- Soda production in Janikowo will cease by July 2025 due to high energy costs and competition.

-- Up to 350 employees face redundancies due to plant closure.
+- Up to 350 employees face redundancies, with retraining and severance packages offered.

 Plant Hibernation and Market Challenges

-QEMETICA is preparing to hibernate its Janikowo soda plant by July 2025 due to high energy costs and competition from Turkish soda, which benefits from cheaper Russian raw materials and has captured 30% of the Polish market.
-The decision follows the impact of EU carbon emission allowance prices and environmental regulations that disadvantage European producers.
+QEMETICA is preparing to hibernate its Janikowo soda plant by July 2025 due to high energy costs and competition from non-EU producers.
+The decision follows increased EU carbon emission allowance prices and the influx of cheaper Turkish soda, which has captured 30% of the Polish market.
+Environmental regulations further challenge European producers, while non-EU competitors remain unaffected.

 Impact on Employees

-The hibernation will result in up to 350 redundancies.
-QEMETICA is in discussions with trade unions to offer retraining programs, voluntary redundancy schemes, and severance packages exceeding market standards.
-Around 90 employees will remain to oversee the hibernation process and maintain critical installations.
+The hibernation will result in group redundancies affecting up to 350 employees.
+QEMETICA is collaborating with local authorities and trade unions to offer retraining programs, voluntary redundancy schemes, and severance packages exceeding market standards.
+Approximately 90 employees will remain to oversee the hibernation process and maintain critical installations.

 Conditions for Resuming Production